CSBSJU/CSCI-310/syllabus.md

 the appropriate personnel and officials.
 Please refer to the most recent version of the College of Saint Benedict & Saint John's University's Academic Catalog for further relevant information and guidelines on this matter.

+### Extra Help
+This is a challenging course and exposes students to several new algorithmic concepts and programming environments in a relatively short amount of time.
+Students are strongly encouraged to seek help from the instructor on course material when needed.
+Please contact me during office hours or by appointment to discuss a homework problem or any aspect of the course.